MyButtermilk/summarize/docs/config.md

 Notes:

-- `auto` is reserved and can’t be defined as a name.
+- `auto` is reserved and can’t be defined as a preset.
 - `free` is built-in (OpenRouter `:free` candidates).
 Override it by defining `models.free` in your config, or regenerate it via `summarize generate-free`.

-Use a named model as your default `model`:
+Use a preset as your default `model`:

 ```json
 {